benjamineriksson/Prompt_Optimizer/README.md

 ## Configuration

-Create a `.env` file in the backend directory:
+Create a `.env` file in the root directory:
 ```
 DEEPSEEK_API_KEY=your_deepseek_api_key_here
 FLASK_ENV=development